Top 3 Technologies Reshaping the Retail Industry Today

-Some point out that there’s still a potential for value creation through M&A. At Infopulse, we also believe that much of those acquisitions should be technology-driven.
+Some industry analysts point out that there’s still a potential for value creation through M&A. At Infopulse, we also believe that much of those acquisitions should be technology-driven.
 That’s why we decided to spotlight three core technologies that can give retail companies an edge even in uncertain times.

 1. Robotics – in the Stores and at the Warehouses

 New health measures are forcing retailers to rethink both their in-store and warehousing operations.
 On the sales floor, the employees are more exposed to contamination.
 Plus, they create additional foot traffic that is becoming harder to navigate due to social distancing measures.
 Introducing one-way traffic flows and placing barriers is not always enough to effectively manage in-store behaviors.
-The concept of robotics isn’t new to retailers since many have already been using software-based robotics process automation (RPA) to power back-office operations.
+The concept of robotics isn’t new to retailers since many have already been using software-based robotic process automation (RPA) to power back-office operations.
 In the upcoming ‘new normal’, robotics technology can also make a more widespread entry into front office operations.

 Modern robotics solutions are agile, lightweight, and intelligent enough to safely operate side by side with employees and retail customers.
 During the pandemic, several progressive retailers experimented with the following use cases:

-- Cleaning: Brain Corp, one of the top robotics companies supplying autonomous floor-cleaning bots, saw a in the use of their robots in March.
+- Cleaning: Brain Corp, one of the top robotics companies supplying autonomous floor-cleaning bots, saw a 13% increase in the use of their robots in March.
 Walmart, already one of Brain Corp’s largest customers, plans to have such bots in over 1,860 of its US stores by the end of the year.

 - Merchandising: Such real-time robotics can also help track product movements, stock levels, and product placements.
 By leveraging computer vision technology, in-store bots can rapidly scan huge store areas and report on stocking, tagging, and pricing.
 The collected data can then be plugged into a BI analytics suite for further operationalization and used towards predictive planning.